openlab-at-city-tech/openlab/wp-content/plugins/download-manager/readme.txt

 = 2.2.0 =
 * New templates for file links
 * WP Thickbox popup for download page
-* Upgraded tiny-mce butotn
+* Upgraded tiny-mce button

 = 2.1.3 =
-* update short-code from {filelink=fileid} to [file id=fileid]. also support for old styles shortcode exists.
+* update short-code from {filelink=fileid} to [file id=fileid]. also support for old styles short-code exists.

 = 2.1.2 =
 * fixed download issues with 2.1.1
-* acitvated direct download without apearing popup for the files without password, so popup will apear only for files with password
+* activated direct download without appearing popup for the files without password, so popup will appear only for files with password
 = 2.1.1 =
-* added new shortcode [wpdm_hotlink id=file_id_required link_label=any_text_optional], use the short-code to place direct download link to files without showing popup
+* added new short-code [wpdm_hotlink id=file_id_required link_label=any_text_optional], use the short-code to place direct download link to files without showing popup
 = 2.1.0 =
-* adjusted category hirarchy issue on parent selection
+* adjusted category hierarchy issue on parent selection
 * download monitor importer adjusted

 = 2.0.19 =